vagucs/harbournes/README.md

 ### Summary

-Nes emulator written in Harbour compiler
+Nes emulator written in Harbour compiler.

+Perhaps it is the best source for developing other emulators for high-level languages.

 Based on beaultiful project